mpdcampbell/blog/blog/content/posts/custom404withTraefik.md

 __Congratulations!__ Now just replace custom.html with your personalised error page and jobs done.
 However, you should give some consideration when designing the error page...

 ## Be careful of relative paths
-If your error page is self-contained within a single html file, for example this [space themed 404 page](https://github.com/mpdcampbell/blog/tree/master/errorPage/html/space), then there are no issues.
-But if the html, css and javascript are organised in separate files, for example this [duck themed 404 page](https://github.com/mpdcampbell/blog/tree/master/errorPage/html/duck), any files referenced by relative paths won't load successfully.
-At least not if if they are hosted with the error page service.
+If your error page is self-contained within a single HTML file, for example this [space themed 404 page](https://github.com/mpdcampbell/blog/tree/master/errorPage/html/space), then there are no issues.
+But if the HTML, CSS and JavaScript are organised in separate files, for example this [duck themed 404 page](https://github.com/mpdcampbell/blog/tree/master/errorPage/html/duck), any files referenced by relative paths won't load successfully.
+At least, not if they are hosted with the error page service.

 #### Why be careful?

 This is easiest explained with an example.
 Following the flow diagram above, if a user requests a page that doesn't exist, https://codeslikeaduck.com/notexist, Traefik routes the request to the service hosting codeslikeaduck.com, the service responds with status 404, the errors middleware will then intercept and query the errorPage service, which will successfully return custom.html.
-The users browser then runs through custom.html until it reaches the line:
+The user's browser then runs through custom.html until it reaches the line:

 ```<link rel="stylesheet" href="css/app.css" type="text/css"/>"```

 The browser will then request codeslikeaduck.com/css/app.css, which will get routed by Traefik to the service hosting codeslikeaduck.com, which will respond 404, which will get intercepted by the errors middleware and the server will respond with custom.html.
-This wont match the expected content-type and the browser will return an error.
+This won't match the expected content-type and the browser will return an error.

 You could solve this by locally storing the css, js and other assets for the error page in the original service volume.
-But that seems messy and confusing as the html would be in a separate service volume.
+But that seems messy and confusing as the HTML would be in a separate service volume.
 You could also use [regex and path rules](https://doc.traefik.io/traefik/routing/routers/) to be more precise about what queries are routed where, but that feels overly complicated and could lead to accidental routing of valid asset queries away from the original service.
 Instead of those options, I recommend exposing the assets to the web so that you can replace all relative paths with a URL.

 ---

-_Expose the error service on a subdomain so you can replace relative paths with URLs_
+_Expose the error service on a subdomain, so you can replace relative paths with URLs_

 ---